pluralsight/guides/draft/ruby-ruby-on-rails/build-a-futurama-quote-bot-with-twilio-mms-morbotron-and-ruby/article.md

 scheduler.every '2d', :first_at => Time.now do
 scheduler.at '2016/12/24 2000' do
 ```
-See the [repository](https://github.com/jmettraux/rufus-scheduler#scheduling) for more examples.
+See the [repository](https://github.com/jmettraux/rufus-scheduler#scheduling) for full documentation and examples.

 * If you'd like to run your application as a background process, simply add `&` to the end of your `ruby` command:
 ```